Showcase research projects

 The five research profile lines superbly combine the research activities of currently more than 150 ongoing projects and thus represent our modern interpretation of the megatrend „mobility” in the areas of humans and technology.
 With these research lines, the university is focusing on the continuous further development and selective reorientation of the previous research profile.
 Here you will find a selection of current, exciting research topics:

-Current Research Projects at WHZ
+Exclusive Research Projects at WHZ

 This way, data arrives safely in the car